-Appointed Ireland captain in 1973, McBride was chosen to lead the 1974 Lions at the age of 34 and his inspirational speeches and diplomatic skills were to the fore as the tourists went unbeaten and won the series 3-0.
+Appointed Ireland captain in 1973, McBride was chosen to lead the 1974 Lions at the age of 34.
+His inspirational speeches and diplomatic skills were to the fore as the tourists went unbeaten and won the series 3-0.
 His implementation of the famed ‘99’ call, to quash opposition thuggery at source through ‘all-in’ retaliation, has passed into legend.

 Fellow Lion Andy Ripley said: “Why did we all love Willie so much?
 Because he unreservedly loved all 30 of us.
 He made us feel like we’d just won the pools.”

-After the third Test that clinched the series, McBride made the Test team go over to the dirt-trackers in the stand and applaud them.
+After the third Test that clinched the series, McBride made the Test team walk over to the dirt-trackers in the stand and applaud them.

 A banker all his working life, McBride played club rugby for Ballymena across four decades and later coached Ballymena, Ulster and Ireland, as well as managing the 1983 Lions.

-In 2004 he was named Rugby Personality of the Century by Rugby World.
+In 2004 Willie John McBride was named Rugby Personality of the Century by Rugby World.